dcoales/Thortiq/docs/thortiq_spec.md

 In Tasks pane:
 - Caret at start or in middle: no action
 - Caret at end: create a new child bullet as the first child
+- Hovering over a todo bullet should show the path to the bullet in a small light grey font above the node.
 ### 9.1 Task detection & structure
 - A node becomes a **task** when the To‑do command is applied (adds `todo` metadata).
 - **Due date** tokens (‘today’, ‘tomorrow’, ISO dates, weekdays) detected inline; dedicated helper strips time tokens from display while preserving metadata.